-Figure 4.5 shows a part of the reward descriptions in our detailed model.
-The reward is assigned to the transition labeled with the CHECK action.
+Figure 4.5: A Part of Reward Descriptions for Analysis of the Distribution reward is assigned to the transition labeled with the CHECK action.
 The guard condition for each reward description is composed of the conditions of the queue length and those of the transmission rates.
-The parameters Q_OCC_LBn and Q_OCC_UBn ($1 \le n \le 4$) stand for lower and upper bounds of queue occupancy rates, respectively.
+The parameters $Q{-}OCC{-}LBn$ and $Q{-}OCC{-}UBn$ $(1 \le n \le 4)$ stand for lower and upper bounds of queue occupancy rates, respectively.
 Totally, in our detailed model, we specify 140 of reward properties to obtain the histograms for all conditions of the queue.